Mike Gordon President of Business Operations

 Lindsey Willhite Director of Public Relations

-Lindsey Willhite is in his sixth season as the Wolves’ director of public relations.
+Lindsey Willhite is in his eighth season as the Wolves’ director of public relations.

 The Champaign native was graduated from Illinois State University, where he earned a B.S. degree in Finance.
 In his spare time, he serves as the parent volunteer president of the Maverick Swim Club.
 Willhite, his wife, Christie, and their children – Kellie, Katie, and Michael – live in Naperville.